assemblymade/meta/app/views/faq_groups/revenue.md

 1. Patrick suggests a new bounty for building a feature for Helpful.

-2. Community members upvote the bounty because they think it’s valuable to Helpful’s progress.
-Each upvote adds App Coins to the bounty for completing the bounty.
+2. Community members value the bounty because they think it’s valuable to Helpful’s progress.

 3. Mary jumps in on the bounty and submits work, completing the bounty.

 4. The product’s Core Team then accept Mary’s work, which mints new App Coins and awards them to Mary.

-5. Later David comes along and likes Mary's work after it was already awarded.
-He also upvotes it and Mary earns additional app App Coins because the work was already accepted by the Core Team.

 Additionally, most products have “tip contract.”
 The default tip contract is that 5% of all new coins are tipped to the Core Team, and 5% are tipped to the bounty author.